JML Tutorial - Assert statements (assert and check)

 1 verification failure

-because if i is 0, then neg is 0 and the assert fails.
+because if i is 0, then neg is 0 and the assert fails (because the predicate in the assert will be false).

 In this second example, which is at fault: the code or the assert statement?